 This all sounds brilliant, but when you’re short on time, can setting aside as little 180 seconds a day for guided meditation really have an impact on how you feel?

-We invited three super-busy people – James Rodwell (Vitality Performance Champion), Vitality Ambassador Jessica Ennis-Hill (Olympic gold medallist) and Helen Renshaw (Editor of Vitality magazine) – to find out for us.
+We invited three super-busy people – Vitality Performance Champion James Rodwell, Vitality Ambassador Jessica Ennis-Hill and the editor of our magazine, Helen Renshaw – to find out for us.
 In the experiment, we asked each participant to do a three-minute Headspace guided meditation every day for seven days.